Personal. Compassionate. Fearless.

 How Do I File A Hostile Work Environment Claim?

 If you file your hostile work environment claim with the EEOC in Pennsylvania, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.
-While you are not required to have an attorney in order to file the complaint, hiring an experienced hostile work environment lawyer is crucial to your success.
+While you are not required to have an attorney to file the complaint, hiring an experienced hostile work environment lawyer is crucial to your success.
 Even at this preliminary stage, you must navigate many complex rules and procedures.
 Therefore, failure to do so can harm your case.

 To protect your hostile work environment claim, you must file a complaint with the EEOC or the PHRC within 180 days of the last hostile or harassing act.
 If you file your hostile work environment claim with the EEOC, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.